Fund your education

 - Satisfactory progress information: http://www.washington.edu/financialaid/receiving-aid/satisfactory-academic-progress/

 International students are encouraged to apply for TA, RA and SA positions.
-Students applying for these positions need to be proficient with English; UW requires English Language Proficiency (ELPR) of all new freshmen and transfer students regardless of residency status.
+Students applying for these positions need to be proficient with English; UW requires English Language Proficiency (ELPR) of all new first-year students and transfer students regardless of residency status.
 If students are struggling with English, they are strongly urged to take English courses the first year while they are in school.